 Shekru’s mission is to better awareness and access to resources for farmers of Maharashtra.
 Towards this shekru is present in online mediums as well as offline on the ground.
-We will support our partners and stakeholder individuals and organizations with our capabilities, hardwork, passion, integrity to ensure our farmers well being and success.
+We will support our partners, stakeholders: individuals and organizations with our capabilities, hardwork, passion, integrity to ensure our farmers well being and success.
+Our five goals are as below:

 ShekruTV is another medium, through webinars and online meetings, that provides a great opportunity towards our mission of awareness.
 COVID pushed us to accelerate our plans as much as it did a lot of farmers towards the online medium.